zach030/tycho-protocol-sdk/docs/indexing/reserved-attributes.md

 #### Description

-The `balance_owner` field is used to specify the address of the account that owns the protocol component tokens, in cases where the tokens are not owned by the protocol component itself.
+The `balance_owner` field is used to specify the address of the account that owns the protocol component tokens, in cases where the tokens are not owned by the protocol component itself or the component specifies multiple contract addresses.
 This is particularly useful for protocols that use a vault, for example Balancer.

 #### Type